aliciasillers/NLR-Identification/README.md

 3. nlrclass.sh

-Runs an R script that looks for class-specific motifs and sorts NLR loci into CNLs, TNLs, Novel Architecture NLRs (NANLs), and other NLRs (XNLs).
-XNLs are likely either RNLs, which do not have unique motifs picked up by NLR-Annotator, or non-funcitonal/psuedogenes.
+Runs an R script that looks for class-specific motifs and sorts NLR loci into CNLs, TNLs, Novel Architecture NLRs (NNLs), and other NLRs (XNLs).
 Results are reported in separate bed files.

 4. motifquantification.sh